isaacto/smemo/README.md

 Caching would be disabled for all the duration of the above efib call.

+## Persistence keys

+The `persistent` keyword argument of `gcached()` mentioned above also allows the argument to be a string rather than just `True`.
+In this case the argument is called a persistence key, or "pkey" in short.
+It is used like `@gcached(persistent='my_key')`.
+Just like a regular persistent function, the cached value can be invalidated by explicitly invalidating a function, but not by using `invalidate_all()`.
+But another method `invalidate_by_pkey()` can be used to invalidate the function, together with all other functions tagged with the same pkey.
+For example, you might have some functions which do not need to be invalidated with `invalidate_all()`, but can be invalidated when a specific event happens which triggers `invalidate_by_pkey()`.

 ## BaseSession interface

 All the functionality of the memoization system is provided by the